100% Confidential

 The SDE Method

-Most it-msp businesses under $5M in revenue are valued using Seller's Discretionary Earnings (SDE).
+Most IT Services / MSP businesses under $5M in revenue are valued using Seller's Discretionary Earnings (SDE).
 SDE represents the total financial benefit to a single working owner - essentially, net profit plus owner salary, personal expenses run through the business, depreciation, and one-time costs.

-Once SDE is calculated, it's multiplied by an industry-specific multiple (typically 4.0x to 7.0x for it-msp) to arrive at an estimated business value.
-The specific multiple depends on revenue size, growth trajectory, customer concentration, and the value drivers listed above.
+Once SDE is calculated, it's multiplied by an industry-specific multiple (typically 4.0x to 7.0x for IT Services / MSP) to arrive at an estimated business value.

 What About EBITDA?

-EBITDA (Earnings Before Interest, Taxes, Depreciation, and Amortization) is typically used for larger businesses ($5M+ revenue) with absentee ownership or multiple locations.
-Unlike SDE, EBITDA does not add back the owner's salary.
+EBITDA is typically used for larger businesses ($5M+ revenue) with absentee ownership.
+Unlike SDE, it does not add back the owner's salary.

 Example Valuation